inspire-1a03/pip-2021/tableau1.md

 In this example, you will revisit Question 4 from [first lesson](google-sheets1) of your Google Sheets Exercise by uploading the ```provincial-vaccinations.csv``` table that you created into Tableau and creating a [choropleth map](https://www.arcgis.com/apps/MapJournal/index.html?appid=75eff041036d40cf8e70df99641004ca) that shades each province or territory with a different colour depending on the number of vaccinations given per 100 people.

 From the previous exercise:
-> Q: What is the current state of vaccinations among provinces and territories?
+> Q1: What is the current state of vaccinations among provinces and territories?

 ### Connect to your data
 1. From the start page, click to connect ```To a File > Text file```